higham/modified-cholesky/readme.md

     pivoting strategy.
   * The `_m` version computes the growth factor for the factorization, which this is not available from `modchol_ldlt` itself.

-Note that the `_m` code does not exploit symmetry and is not designed to be efficient.
+  Note that the `_m` version does not exploit symmetry and is not designed to be efficient.

 * `test_modchol_ldlt`: a simple test code.